 Just a few months after graduating in 2014, I took part in a Book Week Scotland Pitch Session and caught the attention of top literary agent Jenny Brown.
 A publishing deal with Polygon followed, and Beneath the Skin hit the shelves in September 2016.
 My second novel Bone Deep will hit the shelves in July, and the rights have already been sold in Germany, India and the U.S.

 So, keep reading, folks!
 I don’t want to have to go back to my old cleaning job, but if all else fails, I can fall back on those skills I thought I’d never use again.
 If you want a cow milked, a rabbit skinned or your coat-of-arms painted, call me.

 I am represented by Jenny Brown, of Jenny Brown Associates

 My debut novel Beneath the Skin was published by Polygon in September last year.
 It is a psychological thriller, dealing with themes of trauma and identity.
-It has been shortlisted for the Saltire First Book of the Year Award, 2017.
+It was shortlisted for the Saltire First Book of the Year Award, 2017.

-More news about my second novel, Bone Deep coming soon!
-Another darkly Gothic tale set in an old watermill, this book is a contemporary telling of a old Scots legend.
+My second novel Bone Deep, a darkly Gothic tale set in an old watermill, is a contemporary telling of an old Scots folktale.
 It asks the question, ‘Is a story ever just a story’?
 My protagonist Lucie is about to find out!